thavlik/vpn-operator/README.md

     skip: false

     # Amount of time that can elapse before verification is failed.
-    timeout: 30s
+    timeout: 1m30s

-    # You can configure periodic verification here:
+    # You can configure periodic verification here.
+It's not terribly
+    # necessary, but this example will dial the service once a day
+    # just to keep the status up to date.
+This would be most useful
+    # if you had a large number of services and you want to automate
+    # the process of regularly verifying the credentials are still valid.
-    interval: 1h
+    interval: 24h

     # The following enables customization of the verification Pod
     # resource.
 All of these values are optional, and they are merged